anelad/ANActionSheetController/README.md

 # Why?

-ANActionSheetController is can have many actions, a cancel action dedicated from the other actions, and a title and message, as the built-in UIAlertController.
+ANActionSheetController can have many actions, a cancel action dedicated from the other actions, and a title and/or message, as the built-in UIAlertController.
 But the difference is; you can customize -almost– every attributes.

 Only required thing is having at least 1 action.